paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 Subsec. (b)(6) to (9).
 Pub.
 L. 113–128, § 414(2)(C), added pars.
 (6) to (9) and struck out former par.
 (6) which read as follows: “Consultative and technical assistance services to assist educational agencies in planning for the transition of students with disabilities from school to post-school activities, including employment.”

 #### Definitions of Terms in Pub.
 L. 113–128
-Except as otherwise provided, terms defined in section 3 of Pub.
+Except as otherwise provided, definitions in section 3 of Pub.
 L. 113–128, which is classified to [section 3102 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3102), apply to this section.

 <a id="section-765"></a>
 ## § 765.
 Non-Federal share for establishment of program or construction

-For the purpose of determining the amount of payments to States for carrying out part B of this subchapter (or to an Indian tribe under part C of this subchapter), the non-Federal share, subject to such limitations and conditions as may be prescribed in regulations by the Commissioner, shall include contributions of funds made by any private agency, organization, or individual to a State or local agency to assist in meeting the costs of establishment of a community rehabilitation program or construction, under special circumstances, of a facility for such a program, which would be regarded as State or local funds except for the condition, imposed by the contributor, limiting use of such funds to establishment of such a program or construction of such a facility.
+For the purpose of determining the amount of payments to States for carrying out part B (or to an Indian tribe under part C), the non-Federal share, subject to such limitations and conditions as may be prescribed in regulations by the Commissioner, shall include contributions of funds made by any private agency, organization, or individual to a State or local agency to assist in meeting the costs of establishment of a community rehabilitation program or construction, under special circumstances, of a facility for such a program, which would be regarded as State or local funds except for the condition, imposed by the contributor, limiting use of such funds to establishment of such a program or construction of such a facility.

 ### Statutory Notes